russellt-cc/cp490-noodlewall-API-PHP/README.txt

 Api_Call_Example.txt contains template api GET & POST calls

+config/database.php - used by every function, and contains database connection details and credentials

 NOTES
 when using api locally, change the comments on the config/database.php, event/uploadEventImage.php, and user/uploadUserIcon.php